German-Cobian/Form-Creator/README.md

 * Open your terminal - Windows: `Win + R`, then type cmd | Mac: `Command + space`, then type `Terminal`
 * Navigate to a directory of your choosing using the `cd` command
-* Run this command in your OS terminal: git clone `git@github.com:German-Cobian/Re-former.git` to get a copy of the project.
+* Run this command in your OS terminal: `git clone git@github.com:German-Cobian/Form-Creator.git` to get a copy of the project.
 * Navigate to the project's directory using the `cd` command
 * Run `rails webpacker:install` to configure Webpacker for your environment
 * Install dependencies by running `bundle install`